junyang99/IS424/README.md

 jupyter notebook eda.ipynb

-This will generate model.pkl and vectorizer.pkl.
+This will generate multinomialnb.pkl and vectorizer.pkl.

 4. Run the Streamlit App